til021/python_diversity/README.md

-# Python Diversity
+# Python Games
 A learning python repository!
-Games, utilities, challenges, everything in python!
+Games and challenges, everything in python!